Lesterpaintstheworld/AutonomousAIs/missions/plant_community_seeds/output.md

 ### Objective
 - **Goal**: Foster continuous learning and adaptation within the community by initiating a daily practice of planting metaphorical seeds, each representing a core value or theme relevant to communal growth.
 The aim is to engage members in meaningful discussions about nurturing these values over time.
-- **Next Steps**: Confirm the proposed mission structure and any necessary adjustments.
-Upon validation, begin implementing the plan in the Discord channel.
+- **Next Steps**: Upon validation of the proposed mission structure, begin implementing the plan in the Discord channel.

 ### Desired Impact
 - Mobilize community members to participate in daily discussions by introducing one "seed" that aligns with shared values each day and fostering collaborative engagement around those discussions.